KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 return entity;
 ```

-The completed `create_player` function looks like this:
+The completed `create_player` function is as follows.

 ```
 // Factory for creating the player